AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ## Matthew Robinson (N0724629) - Member B
 * A sequence diagram for a case/scenario of interest.
 * State machine diagram for a class.
-* One of the data structures - stack.
 * One of the sorting studied during the lectures - merge sort.
 * One of the searching algorithms studied during the lectures - binary search.
 * A console interface that allows user to interact with the software system.